-The pretensioner system activates in conjunction with the front air bag system.
-The pretensioner system also activates with the curtain and rollover air bags in certain types of rollover collisions or near rollovers.
-Working with the seat belt retractor, it helps tighten the seat belt when the vehicle becomes involved in certain types of collisions, helping to restrain front seat occupants.
+The pretensioner system may activate with the supplemental air bag system in certain types of collisions.
+Working with the seat belt retractor, the pretensioner helps tighten the seat belt when the vehicle becomes involved in certain types of collisions, helping to restrain front seat occupants.